C2Meng/my-wix-collab-project/README.md

-This readme file contains information about repositories related to group 8's project for Fundamentals of Digital Competence.
+This readme file contains information about repositories and activities related to group 8's project for Fundamentals of Digital Competence.

 Members:
 1. Jason Hean Qi Shen